 information relevance is often assumed or overlooked in studies of ranking factors, but it’s still the most important factor, according to Eric Enge, CEO of Stone Temple Consulting.

 Relevance is often presumed to be “on” or “off,” so information is either relevant or irrelevant to a query.
 “But that’s not really the right view in my opinion,” Enge says.
 “You can’t assume that relevance is a binary factor, where you assign a zero score if it’s not relevant and a 1 score if it is relevant.
 True relevance scoring would be on a sliding scale, ranging from 0 to 1, with any possible value in-between.
 The information with the lower score would need to score somewhat higher on other metrics to outrank the [higher score].”

 2. Inbound links and SEO

-Google made a number of tweaks during the past year, including the rollout of RankBrain and a second mobile-friendly update, but the core ranking factors remain much the same, according to Jayson DeMers, founder and CEO of AudienceBloom, a information- and social-media marketing firm.
+Google made a number of tweaks during the past year, including the rollout of RankBrain and second mobile-friendly update, but the core ranking factors remain much the same, according to Jayson DeMers, founder and CEO of AudienceBloom, information- and social-media marketing firm.
 “The quality of inbound links pointing to your domain or page is still the most important ranking indicator.”